learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 const greeting = `Hello, folks`;
 ```

-Single quotes and double quotes can be used interchangeably in JavaScript &mdash; they are treated the same.
+Single quotes and double quotes can be used interchangeably in JavaScript — they are treated the same.
 Using backticks to enclose a string, however, brings some additional capabilities.
 A string enclosed in backticks forms a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), which allows you to _interpolate_ data into the `String`.

 ## Define _interpolation_